Pogo-Bash/lungseq-analyzer/README.md

 - ✅ Results in **minutes, not hours**
 - ✅ **Zero cost** - no cloud compute bills
 - ✅ Works **offline** once loaded

-Built for a bioinformatics class project, but designed like it's going into production.

 ---